- UNC-TV Series

 The Focus On Series is part of UNC-TV's ongoing commitment to provide coverage of public affairs issues affecting North Carolina.
 Focus On shows are produced several times each year and take an in-depth look at one issue impacting the people of North Carolina.
 The shows combine reports from UNC-TV's public affairs staff with a panel discussion.
 The format allows UNC-TV to draw upon the strengths of its staff, while bringing in the experts on a topic to broaden the debate.
 The purpose of the Focus On series is to provide a forum where people from across the state can gather to focus on an issue and bring to light all sides of the debate.
 Topics for Focus On shows include discussions of the higher education bond referendum, foot and mouth disease and air quality issues.
 The Focus On Series is just one of the many local productions UNC-TV produces examining the state and its people.

-Although the audience for this taping is full, we have a great opportunity to preview this unique program and join the conversation!
 On Tuesday, April 22, 2014 at 8 PM, we will host a live online screening and discussion surrounding Focus On: Educating Black Boys using OVEE, new technology that provides a real-time community screening complete with chat and presentation features so viewers can become part of the conversation about public media content like this important program!
 This online event is free and open to the public with no pre-registration required.
 To participate, simply visit this page on April 22, 2014 a few minutes before 8 PM to enter the screening, which will be hosted by UNC-TV's Deborah Holt Noel!
 For more information about Focus On: Educating Black Boys, visit the webpage for this production.

 All Focus On Programs